 - 1. Rotate the power switch key to the OFF (0) position. - 2.
 With the STOP button elevated, press and hold PB1 and PB2 at the same time. - 3.
 Rotate the power switch key to the ON (I) position. - 4.
 Release PB1 and PB2 at the same time (entered Channel Setting mode).
-The Status LED displays the current channel setting with red and green blinks.
+The Status LED displays current channel setting with red and green blinks.
 A green blink represents the tens (+10) and a red blink represents the units (+1).
 For example, 1 green blink followed by 5 red blinks is channel 15.
-Channel unassigned is represented by solid orange on the Status LED.
-If the transmitter has been configured for the "unassigned channel" the Status LED will be solid orange. - 5.
-Change transmitter channel to "unassigned channel" by pressing PB4 one time (Status LED displays solid orange). - 6.
-Transfer "unassigned channel" setting to the receiver by rotating and holding the power switch key at the START position until the Status LED turns to solid green.
+Channel unassigned is represented by solid orange on the Status LED. - 5.
+Change transmitter channel to "channel unassigned" by pressing PB4 one time (Status LED displays solid orange). - 6.
+Transfer "channel unassigned" setting to the receiver by rotating and holding the power switch key at the START position until the Status LED turns to solid green.
 This is the indication that the transfer is complete.
 Turn off the transmitter power if solid green is not shown on the Status LED after more than 10 seconds.
 This is the indication that the transfer was incomplete.
 The transmitter will then revert to its previous channel setting.
 Make sure the receiver power is turned on and the receiver is within operating distance during the entire process.
 When transmitter is set to "unassigned channel" the receiver must also be set to "unassigned channel" in order for the entire system to work. - 7.
 Exit Channel Setting mode by rotating the power switch key to the OFF (0) position.